LiamLian0727/WaterMask/README.md

 and you need use `pip install -v -e .` to install mmdetection.

 ### Datasets
+Please create a data folder in your working directory and put the UIIS dataset in it for training or testing.
+UIIS is divided into two parts, with 3937 images for training and 691 images for testing.
     data
       ├── UDW
       |   ├── annotations